When Anxiety Is More Than A Worry Synonym

 Everyday worries typically will not have much of an effect on long-term health.
 While there might be a brief change in your energy levels and quality of sleep, or even a slight increase in heart rate, the body generally returns to normal once the stressor resolves.

 However, anxiety disorders can wreak havoc on physical health.
 Unresolved mental health conditions can increase heart rate and blood pressure and disrupt sleep cycles long-term.
-Many studies suggest that other chronic health issues including gastrointestinal disorders, heart disease, and poor immune function are also related to anxiety disorders.
+Many studies suggest that other chronic health issues, such as gastrointestinal disorders, heart disease, and poor immune function are also related to anxiety disorders.

 You Predict It